suhank/zea-engine/docs/api/Math/RGBA.md

 <a name="RGBA"></a>

 ### RGBA
-Class representing the red, green, blue and alpha channel of a color.
+Class representing the red, green, blue and alpha channel of a color as 8bit values.

 **Extends**: <code>[AttrValue](api/Math\AttrValue.md)</code>